pensjonatus/pensjonatus/src/content/posts/a-million.md

 ---
-title: "A Million"
+title: 'A Million'
-date: "2013-09-30"
+date: '2013-09-30'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
-  - "love"
+  - 'love'
 ---

 "A million candy bars to win," Jake read the wrapper.
 They were sitting on the curb in front of a 711.
 Two hip kids on a quest to become cool, an adolescent pursuit.

 "I thought you were gonna say a million bucks or something," said Alice.